Common heart urchin (Credit Paul Naylor)

 South Rigg contains the only known breeding population of ocean quahog clams in the Irish Sea.

-Did you know ocean quahogs live for up to 400 years and are used in scientific studies on climate change.
+The world's longest lived animals, ocean quahogs (a type of clam), also live here.
+Did you know ocean quahogs can live for over 500 years and are used in scientific studies on climate change.
 They are also an important food source for cod.

 Natural England and the Joint Nature Conservation Committee have also identified this site as being at risk of damage and degradation, in particular to the mud habitats found within the site.

 We need you to help ensure that this site is included in tranche 3.
 Become a Friend of this site to stay up-to-date with The Wildlife Trusts' campaign to see how you can help.